darthmall/darthmall.net/src/weblog/2022/eleventy-logging.md

     - eleventy
 ```

-<figcaption>Set the `DEBUG` variable in GitLab CI’s environment variable config section.</figcaption>
+<figcaption>Set the <code>DEBUG</code> variable in GitLab CI’s environment variable config section.</figcaption>
 </figure>

 Doing this will probably break your builds.
-For some reason, setting a `DEBUG` variable in the job like this, causes artifacts to not be uploaded as well as some other bad behaviors.
+For some reason, setting a `DEBUG` variable in the job like this, causes artifact uploads to fail as well as some other bad behaviors.
 There’s an [open issue for GitLab CI](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3068), which has been open for several years.
 Instead, you should set the `DEBUG` variable when you invoke `eleventy`.

 <figure>